API Beauty is in the eye of the Clients: 2.2 Million Maven Dependencies reveal the Spectrum of Client-API Usages: API usage in the Maven ecosystem

-When using the Maven management system, a client declares the list of dependencies to be reused in a specific file called \pom.
-The dependencies are identified by their exact coordinates.
+The dependencies declared in the \pom file of each artifact are identified by their exact coordinates.
 For example, in \autoref{lst:flink-pom}, the artifact \flinkRun declares a dependency towards \jsr ~to reuse the javax annotations defined in this library.
-Consequently, when building the \textit{flink-runtime} project, Maven will fetch the resource \jar corresponding to \jsrga, together with all its transitive dependencies and add them to the project's classpath.
-The collection of all direct and transitive dependencies is called a dependency tree.\looseness=-1
+Consequently, when building the \textit{flink-runtime} project, Maven will fetch the resource \jar corresponding to \jsrga, together with all its transitive dependencies, and add them to the project's classpath.

-With the transitive dependencies resolution mechanism, the dependency tree can grow to become very large~\cite{Graham2010}.
-Maven has introduced some techniques to cope with this issue.
-The most important technique is the dependency scope.
-This consists in annotating the dependencies with a resolution scope, i.e., the phase of the build at which the dependency is relevant (\eg compile, test, runtime, \etc).
-For example, the dependency of \autoref{lst:flink-pom} focuses on the compilation phase (line 5).
-Maven considers the compile scope by default.